Woronora Memorial Park

 Woronora Memorial Park is one of the largest cemeteries in Sydney.
 It is located approx 0.5 km west of Sutherland railway station.

 In 1895 the site of Woronora Memorial Park was a brickworks designated to become a racecourse.
-But Mayor of Rockdale, John Bowmer decided the community needed a place to remember loved ones in a setting of beauty and serenity.
+But Mayor of Rockdale John Bowmer decided the community needed a place to remember loved ones in a setting of beauty and serenity.
 On 2nd April 1895, Woronora Cemetery was created.
-The first interment in 1895 was a 19-year-old girl called Helen Willow from Kogarah.
+The first interment in 1895 was a 19-year-old girl called Helen Willows from Kogarah.